 Alright ya'll i'm going to go over this one last time because it's super important.
 Please DO NOT wear flip flops, sandals, or have bare feet (Chacos are really pushing it lol we would say no to these too as they don't protect the sides of your feet).
 At Cane Hollow, on shore and in the water, we have found TONS of hooks (often found after attaching to our shoes), nails, knives sticking straight up etc).

 If you wear your tennis shoes, follow the above instructions and take a whole day to enjoy your experience, you're going to have a fantastic day on the water.
 We are here for questions from the general public as we are highly experienced as the local guides.
 We go year round even in the off season to monitor the area and stay up to date with any changes made by Army Corps and The State Park.
-I answer our FB from 3pm - 8 pm CST Mon-Fri.
+I am on trips during the day but answer all of our pages (IG, FB & Tiktok) before and after trips.